-The owner's manual will help you familiarise yourself with the properties and features of your new boat and with its care and maintenance.
-Separate manuals for installed equipment are attached and are referred to in many sections of the owner's manual.
-You can supplement this owner's manual by adding the manuals of devices which are installed afterwards.
+The user manual will help you familiarise yourself with the properties and features of your new boat and with its care and maintenance.
+Separate manuals for installed equipment are attached and are referred to in many sections of the user manual.
+You can supplement this user manual by adding the manuals of devices which are installed afterwards.
 There is also space for your own notes at the end of the manual.